mahmoudisma3il18/Mohamed-Tarek-Embedded-Diploma/Programming C solutions/README.md

 # Mohamed-Tarek-Embedded-Diploma-C-Assigments
-These are my answers for C Assignments
+These are my answers for  Assignments